 This course requires a laboratory fee of \$25.00 payable to George Mason University.
-This fee is due at the beginning of the second-class meeting (January 28, 2013) and you need to pay with a check.
+This fee is due at the beginning of the second-class meeting (August 28, 2013) and you need to pay online at: http://rht.gmu.edu/course-fees or you can bring a check to Lindsey Olson in 220 Bull Run Hall.
 You should make your check payable to George Mason University and in the Memo section write in "KINE 410 Lab Fee."
 A receipt will be issued to you upon payment.